 Speaking of buying groceries, are you tired of cooking?
 Residents of senior living communities often say that the food is the best part.
 If you’ve become bored with cooking and cleaning up afterwards — and understand that a steady diet of take-out is probably not meeting your nutritional needs — you will love that delicious meals are included or available in independent living communities.

 Your social life will blossom.

 Are you beginning to feel more and more isolated?
 Has your circle of friends diminished and does your datebook have blank pages?
 Maybe it’s time to make some new friends.
-And one of the best places to make those new friends is at an independent living community.
+And one of the best places to make those new friends is at an independent senior living community.

 First of all, the residents already living there are your peer group, which means no more trying to buddy-up to the young couple who moved in next door.
 Second of all, the social amenities and activities at most independent living communities are second to none.
 You’ll not only find companionship, but exercise classes, card games, painting classes and other arts and crafts and hobbies of all kinds, woodworking, movie nights, lunch and dinner outings, wine tastings, music, dancing and much more.
 Many independent living communities have clubhouses and swimming pools; some even have tennis and pickle ball and golf.

 If you can’t make friends here, you can’t make friends.

 You’ve already made the “senior living decision” and probably discovered it was one of the best choices you’ve ever made.
 If at some point you need it, assisted living is the next step on the journey.
 Think of it as independent living with more personal services.
 In assisted living, you can continue to enjoy many of the activities and conveniences you’ve experienced in independent living, and now you know how fulfilling the senior living experience can be.